-- This will include your state of residence, your amount of debt and what kind of accounts you have, the current payment status, how much you currently pay, what your goals and concerns are, and any relevant hardship information.
+- This will include your state of residence, how much debt you owe, what kind of accounts you have, the current payment status, how much you currently pay, your goals and concerns, and any relevant hardship information.

-- Only after you have decided to complete an application for services will we ask for banking information for payments.
+- After you have decided to complete an application for services, we will ask for banking information for payments.

-- 2. We may ask your permission to pull a credit report, to give us a clearer picture of how much the balances are in your accounts.
-This allows us to see more exactly what your balances are on your accounts, so we can give you more accurate information in recommendations and quotes.
+- 2. We may ask your permission to pull a credit report to give us a clearer picture of how much the balances are in your accounts.
+This allows us to see exactly what your balances are on each account to give you more accurate information in recommendations and quotes.

-- You are not required to allow us to pull a credit report; however, most potential clients prefer this method because it means less work for them and a free report.
+- You are not required to authorize us to pull a credit report; however, most potential clients prefer this method because it means less work for them and a free report.

-- A full social security number is necessary for this credit report to be pulled, but once it is saved in our system it is replaced with asterisks for your protection.
+- A full social security number is necessary for this credit report to be pulled, but it is replaced with asterisks for your protection once it is saved in our system.

 - 3. In the case of student loan consolidation, we will ask you to provide information about your online FSA portal login.
 You will also need to fill out a student loan relief online application.

 - 4. We will discuss the options available to you based on the information you have given us.
-Sometimes we will discuss the pros and cons of multiple debt relief options; sometimes only one will be available.
-Other people do not qualify for any of our programs and we will simply advise them based on the circumstances they have shared with us.
+Sometimes we will discuss the pros and cons of multiple debt relief options; sometimes, only one will be available.
+Other people do not qualify for any of our programs, and we will advise them based on the circumstances they have shared with us.